-Starting with version 1809 (Redstone 5), Windows 10 introduces a clipboard experience that leverages the cloud to copy and paste content across devices.
+Starting with version 1809 (October 2018 Update), Windows 10 introduces a clipboard experience that leverages the cloud to copy and paste content across devices.
 Also, the new clipboard now includes an interface (Windows key + V) to paste anything listed in the history, and you can pin items for things you paste all the time.

 However, the ability to sync your content is not enabled by default.
 If you want to access your clipboard history across devices, you must enable the option manually in the new Clipboard settings page.